Govt to receive proposals for semiconductor fabs, display units from Jan 1 | Business

 - India

-The government will start receiving applications from companies for setting up of semiconductor fabs, display units and for other related schemes from January 1, 2022.
+Within days of announcing a Rs 76,000-crore policy push for semiconductor and display manufacturing, the government on Thursday said it will start receiving applications from companies keen on setting up semiconductor fabs, display units and for other related schemes from January 1, 2022.

+Asked specifically about US chipmaker Intel, Vaishnaw declined to comment on specific players.
+He, however, asserted that the overall response to the scheme is ''good'' and the government is ''very hopeful''.

+Companies proposing to set up semiconductor fabs can apply under the scheme from January 1, 2022, an official release said adding that the application period will be for a period of 45 days which is extendable based on the response received from the industry.

-The IT ministry has also released guidelines for implementation of the scheme and a semiconductor portal has been launched for accepting and processing applications from interested players. ''All the schemes have been notified, uploaded on the website and a portal has been prepared for receiving the applications.
-So January 1, 2022 onwards, we will start receiving the applications,'' Vaishnaw said.
+A semiconductor portal has been launched for filing and processing applications from interested players. ''All the schemes have been notified, uploaded on the website and a portal has been prepared for receiving the applications.
+So January 1, 2022 onwards, we will start receiving the applications,'' Vaishnaw said at a briefing.

-Asked if the government expects investments to come in from large players such as Intel under the mega scheme, Vaishnaw declined to comment on specific companies.

-''Please do not ask me names of the companies..let the applications come in the portal,'' he said.
+The scheme aims to attract large investments for setting up semiconductor wafer fabrication facilities in the country.

+''The structure and quantum of the fiscal support will be negotiated by the India Semiconductor Mission with the applicants who are selected on the basis of technological and financial evaluation of their proposals,'' the release said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)